cloud-city-crafted/react-typescript-webpack-template/README.md

 - Create a React Web Application
 - Develop React Components using TypeScript (using `.tsx` files)
+- Test React Components using Jest
+- Bundle a React Web Application for Production
+- Serve a React Web Application locally with automatic reloads on save

 The final state is a React app equivalent to the starting point of [Create React App](https://create-react-app.dev/).